rizqijawwadin/Face-Extraction_Image-Processing/README.md

 code .
 ```
 #### Install library OpenCV
-install the library first, you can type this in the terminal
+Install the library first, you can type this in the terminal
 ```bash
 pip install numpy opencv-python
 ```